How Do I Change the Certificate on My Single Sign On Provider?

 - Webex Business Suite Site Administrators have a password for their Admin accounts.

-- You can set your password prior to beginning the maintenance.
+- You can set your password before beginning the maintenance.

 - Should you forget your password after beginning the maintenance you will lose access to log into your account and will only be able to regain access with the assistance of another Site Administrator or Webex Technical Support.

-- Administrators of Webex Messenger also have usernames and passwords that can be used to log in should you need to authenticate during the time when SSO is inoperable.
+- Administrators of Webex Messenger also have usernames and passwords that can be used to log in should you need to authenticate when SSO is inoperable.

 If you are unable to authenticate after updating the new certificate, try the following: